 From the basics of staking to the specifics of using your Trezor wallet for this purpose, we’ll guide you through each step.
 By the end of this article, you’ll be well-equipped to leverage Trezor staking to its fullest potential.
 Let’s dive in and unlock the earning power of your cryptocurrencies.

-Everywhere we look nowadays Proof of Stake (PoS) blockchain, like Cardano, Avalanche and Polkadot are popping up.
+Everywhere we look nowadays Proof of Stake (PoS) blockchain, like Cardano, Avalanche, and Polkadot are popping up.
 Most developers nowadays consider PoS as the more efficient and cheaper consensus mechanism, in fact even the huge PoW blockchain Ethereum is slowly but surely transitioning to PoS.

 And from your perspective, this means that when staking your crypto you’ll earn a steady flow of passive income via rewards.
-Your crypto both appreciates (hopefully) and by locking it up earns you money via interest.
+Your crypto both appreciates (hopefully) and locking it up earns you money via interest.

 Nowadays there are many ways to stake your crypto.
-The most common one is staking on n crypto exchanges or staking platforms like Binance, Kraken, Coinbase, Celsius, Nexo, or BlockFI.
+The most common one is staking on n crypto exchanges or staking platforms like Binance, Kraken, Coinbase, Nexo, or BlockFI.
 This method comes with its cons as investors have to give up their crypto to a third-party institution, the lack of security is a big turndown for some.

 But fortunately, there are better alternatives, like staking your coins independently with your own Trezor hardware wallet.

 What you'll learn 👉

 Is staking risk-free?

 Staking is probably among the least risky ways of earning income, but saying it’s risk-free is a stretch, to say the least.